AI with dataflows

 Invoking the Azure ML model in Power BI

 You can invoke any Azure ML model to which you have been granted access, directly from the Power Query Editor in your dataflow.
-To access the Azure ML models, select the Edit button for the entity that you want to enrich with insights from your Azure ML model, as shown in the following image.
+To access the Azure ML models, select the Edit button for the table that you want to enrich with insights from your Azure ML model, as shown in the following image.

 Select the AI Insights button in the ribbon, and then select the Azure Machine Learning Models folder from the nav pane menu.
 All the Azure ML models to which you have access are listed here as Power Query functions.
 Also, the input parameters for the Azure ML model are automatically mapped as parameters of the corresponding Power Query function.

-To invoke an Azure ML model, you can specify any of the selected entity's columns as an input from the drop-down.
+To invoke an Azure ML model, you can specify any of the selected table's columns as an input from the drop-down.
 You can also specify a constant value to be used as an input by toggling the column icon to the left of the input dialog.

-Select Invoke to view the preview of the Azure ML model's output as a new column in the entity table.
+Select Invoke to view the preview of the Azure ML model's output as a new column in the table table.
 You will also see the model invocation as an applied step for the query.

 This article provided an overview of Automated Machine Learning for Dataflows in the Power BI service.
 The following articles may also be useful.